toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/Storage.rst

 ..
 Warning::

-The data in the FEDGENSCRATCH directory can be removed at any time specialy during maintenance periods.
+The data in the FEDGENSCRATCH directory is not backed up can be removed at any time specialy during maintenance periods.

 **FEDGENLOCAL**
 ====================
 The FEDGENLOCAL file system is the temporary disk space available on all compute nodes and is only visible from within the compute node it belongs to.
-They are available through the $FEDGENLOCAL environment variable.
+It is available through the $FEDGENLOCAL environment variable.
 They are built on top of a fast, redundant, RAID-1 system.

 There you can write/read temporary results during your job, copy the